Touring Nutrition Education Program Seeks Teachers Who Rock

 Let’s get weird:

 Spend some time learning about what we do at www.jumpwithjill.com.
 Please read the job FAQs below to make sure this job will fit your lifestyle.
-If you are fighting an urge to pack your bag and start this job no matter what it takes, then please complete the form below to formally apply.
+If you are fighting an urge to pack your bag and start this job no matter what it takes, then please formally submit your application.
 Note to Health LLC dba Jump with Jill is an equal opportunity employer.
 Our jobs are open to dudes and dudettes of all races, ethnicities, and ages.

 FAQs ABOUT EMPLOYMENT AT JUMP WITH JILL